cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/ftp.md

 # {{< param product_name >}} Utilities: FTP Plugin

-The FTP utility allows you to Upload files by FTP to remote host.
+The FTP utility allows you to upload files by FTP to a remote host.

 # Node types: